cbcrg/tcoffee/docs/tcoffee_manual.rst

 **One of the most important improvement of T-Coffee is to let you combine sequences and structures**, so that your alignments are of higher quality.
 You need to have the SAP package installed to fully benefit of this facility (or to use another structural alignment method).

 .. warning:: In this particular T-Coffee mode, operations are carried out using the function "wget".
-If "wget" is not installed on your system, you can get it for free from  `wget <http://www.wget.org>`_.
+If "wget" is not installed on your system, you can get it for free from  `wget download <http://www.wget.org>`_.
 To make sure wget is installed on your system, type **which wget**.

 **T-Coffee allows you to extract a serie of repeats from a single sequence or a set of sequences** using MOCCA.
 In other words, if you know the coordinates of one copy of a repeat, you can extract all the other occurrences.